NATIONAL TAKE OUR DAUGHTERS AND SONS TO WORK DAY

 Children are observant and curious.
 Bring them into your work world so they can explore careers and skills.
 Empower them to set goals and create a path to their dream career.

 HOW TO OBSERVE #TakeOurChildrenToWorkDay

-Employers are encouraged to invite employees to bring their children to work.
-For more information visit daughtersandsonstowork.org.
+- Employers are encouraged to invite employees to bring their children to work.
 Share your story on social media using #TakeOurChildrenToWorkDay

 NATIONAL TAKE OUR DAUGHTERS AND SONS TO WORK DAY HISTORY

-Our research found that National Take Your Daughters and Sons to Work Day was founded by Gloria Steinem and the MS Foundation for Women in 1993.
-It is the successor to Take Our Daughters to Work Day which, in 2003, was expanded to include boys.
-Most companies allowed both girls and boys to participate since the beginning, renaming the day “Take Our Children to Work Day.”
+Gloria Steinem and the MS Foundation for Women founded National Take Your Daughters and Sons to Work Day in 1993.
+It is the successor to Take Our Daughters to Work Day which, in 2003, expanded to include boys.
+Most companies allowed both girls and boys to participate from the beginning, renaming the day “Take Our Children to Work Day.”

 Q. Do all employers participate in this event?